5 Steps for Asset Protection from Lawsuits

 Home equity (value of your home less loans/liens secured by your home) can have a lot of protection via homestead exemptions, depending on the state.
 Some offer more than others.
 Some states offer unlimited protection (except for in bankruptcy), such as Florida, Texas and Kansas, but others do not.
 If your state provides a big homestead exemption, then you may want to consider contributing more principal to your mortgage payments.

 You should also consider how your property is titled.
-If you own a home with another person (such as your spouse), and you are both considered tenants by the entirety, both you and the other person has an equal and undivided interest in the property.
+If you own a home with another person (such as your spouse), as tenants by the entirety, both you and the other person has an equal and undivided interest in the property.
 This means that if one of you is sued, the other one cannot be made to sell his or her interest in the home.
-Keep in mind that this is only allowed in some states and only applies to personal residences, but it’s important to know that the manner in which your property is titled may have an significant impact on a creditor’s attempt to seize it.
+Keep in mind that that only some states allow this, and it only applies to personal residences.
+But it’s important to know that the manner in which your property is titled may have an significant impact on a creditor’s attempt to seize it.

 For both homestead exemptions and titling, research your state’s laws.

 If you don’t have assets, no one can take them away.
 You can transfer ownership of an asset to a legal tool such as an offshore asset protection trust, as discussed above, which you or family members can access.
 If you’re in a profession that tends to attract malpractice lawsuits, you can give an “advance on your will,” which means you can give assets to your heirs early, especially if it is within an asset protection trust that you can still access during your lifetime.